 Interaction of Colors is a fantastic masterpiece in art education.
 The Yale University Press published it in 1963 as a limited silkscreen edition with 150 color plates.
 Later in 1971, this book appeared in paperback with Albers’ ten color studies.

 This anniversary special edition contains a vast selection of sixty color studies and the original text.
-It demonstrates the principles of colors, such as color relativity, intensity, temperature, and much more.
+In addition, it demonstrates the principles of colors, such as color relativity, intensity, temperature, and much more.

 The book also explained vibrating and vanishing boundaries and the illusion of transparency and reversed grounds.
 Considered a handbook and teaching material, this book will help all artists, instructors, and students.